guillermomuntaner/GMImagePicker/README.md

 pod 'GMImagePicker', '~> 0.0.1'
 ```

 If you don't know yet what CocoaPods is, you should ASAP.
-It is the standar dependency manager for iOS projects.
+It is the standard dependency manager for iOS projects.
 You can read a good tutorial by [Ray Wenderlich here](http://www.raywenderlich.com/64546/introduction-to-cocoapods-2)

 ###### Manually
 Download and import GMImagePicker folder into your project.